 And more importantly, brands work hard to position themselves and how you think about them, on purpose.
 Did you hear me?
 It’s up to companies to tell their customers how to think about them.
 Whether or not they believe you is an entirely different story.
 But at least help them understand how to classify you to begin with.
 Make it easy for them.
 They’ll appreciate it later, like when they’re in a club confused AF, wondering why the lead singer is American.

 Brand Positioning, for the Win

 Brand positioning is how you position your company in the minds of your customers.
 How do you want them to think about you?
 You want to make sure you are guiding and controlling how your customers thinking of your business.
 Many businesses create internal brand positioning statements to keep their marketing focused in the minds of their customers.
-You don’t want them to think you’re just another Brit Rock band, when you’re clearly America’s rebel darlings.
+So now you think is it worth hiring a consulting agency? of course this is the best way !

 Brand positioning statements combine three things: